why us

 How long does it usually take?

-Treating a dental abscess typically takes between 30 and 60 minutes for the immediate visit, with healing progressing over the following days and a follow-up appointment often scheduled to confirm full resolution.
+Treating the abscess typically adds 30 to 60 minutes to the comprehensive visit, depending on whether the tooth is treated or extracted.
+Healing progresses over the following days, and a follow-up may be scheduled to confirm full resolution.

 04